 Checking rates won’t affect your credit score.

-Other ways to lower your monthly student loan payments
+5 other ways to lower your monthly student loan payments

 If you’re having a hard time affording your student loan payments, you still have a few other options: